FIFA in 'advanced discussions' to expel Russia from World Cup

 The International Olympic Committee on Monday called on sports organisers to ban Russian and Belarusian athletes and officials from international events "in order to protect the integrity of global sports competitions and for the safety of all the participants".

-UEFA, which last week stripped the Russian city of Saint Petersburg of this season's Champions League final and moved the game to Paris, must now decide whether to exclude Russia from the women's European Championship.
+German sports agency SID, an AFP subsidiary, reported Monday that UEFA, European football's governing body, is set to suspend Russian teams from all competitions.

+That would mean Russia being excluded from the women's European Championship in England in July, and Spartak Moscow being kicked out of the Europa League.

-Russia are due to play the Netherlands, Sweden and Switzerland in their group at the 16-team tournament in England in July.
+Russia are due to play both the Netherlands and Sweden, as well as Switzerland, in their group at the women's Euro.

 More from category